 - Wire connectors (wire nuts)

 Remove the light bulbs (fluorescent tubes).
-Grab a bulb and twist it about 90° until you see the metal contacts at its ends.
-Gently pull down on one end so the contacts slide out of the socket and remove the bulb from the fixture.
-Repeat the process for the remaining bulbs.Continue to 5 of 9 below.
+Grab the bulb and twist it about 90 degrees until you see the metal contacts at its ends.
+Gently pull down on one end so the contacts slide out of the socket.
+Remove the bulb from the fixture.
+Repeat the process for the remaining tubes.

 In addition to the source wires, there may be four or more wires connecting the ballast to the fixture's bulb sockets.

-Disconnect all of the ballast wires by removing the wire connectors and separating the wires or, if necessary, cutting the wires close to the ballast, using wire-cutting pliers.Continue to 7 of 9 below.
+Disconnect all of the ballast wires by removing the wire connectors and separating the wires, or, if necessary, cutting the wires close to the ballast using a wire cutter.

 Remove the Ballast

 Support the ballast with one hand (to prevent it from falling), and remove its mounting nuts or bolts with a nut driver or socket wrench.
 Remove the ballast from the fixture.